manifold-systems/manifold/manifold-deps-parent/manifold-graphql/README.md

 | **Binary**       | _string_     | `manifold.json.rt.api.OctetEncoding`      |
 | **Octet**        | _string_     | `manifold.json.rt.api.OctetEncoding`      |
 | **Base64**       | _string_     | `manifold.json.rt.api.Base64Encoding`     |

+### Custom scalar types

 Additionally, Manifold includes an API you can implement to provide your own custom scalar types.
-Implement the `IJsonFormatTypeCoercer` interface as a
+Implement the `manifold.json.rt.api.IJsonFormatTypeCoercer` interface as a [service provider](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html#register-service-providers).

-[service provider](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html#register-service-providers).
+Note, the scalar's persisted JSON type and format must match the GraphQL server's type and format.
+The GraphQL server's published schema should include this information.
+For instance, a date or time value typically persists as a String type and adheres to a specific date/time format.

->If you've implemented format type resolvers for JSON Schema, you can share them with your GraphQL APIs.
-No need to reinvent the wheel!
+>If you've implemented format type resolvers for JSON Schema using `manifold-json`, you can share them with your
+> GraphQL APIs; they already implement `IJsonFormatTypeCoercer`.

 # Embedding Queries with Fragments

->Note, this is a completely separate feature from GraphQL fragments and does not involve the `fragment` keyword)
+>Note, this is a completely separate feature from GraphQL fragments and does not involve the `fragment` keyword

 You can now *embed* resource content such as GraphQL directly in Java source as a type-safe resource _**fragment**_.
 This means you can embed a type-safe GraphQL query exactly where you use it in your Java code -- no need to create a separate